-This Cranberry Quinoa Salad with pomegranate, feta, kale and butternut squash is a gorgeous, vibrant and healthy side dish to serve at any occasion, but is especially appropriate for Fall & Winter!
-Make it in advance to allow all of the flavours to intensify! {Gluten-free, Vegetarian & Nut-free}
+This cranberry quinoa salad with pomegranate, feta, kale and butternut squash is a gorgeous, vibrant and healthy side dish to serve at any occasion, but is especially appropriate for Fall and Winter!
+Make it in advance to allow all of the flavors to intensify! {Gluten-free, Vegetarian & Nut-free}

 Table of Contents

-- Loaded with nutrients: When it comes to fruits and veggies, generally the more rich in colour they are, the more nutrients they contain!
+- Loaded with nutritious ingredients: When it comes to fruits and veggies, generally the more rich in color they are, the more nutrients they contain!
 There’s no shortage of colour or nutrients in this salad.
-A great way to get in some extra vitamin A, C, fibre and antioxidants!
+A great way to get in some extra vitamin A, C, fiber and antioxidants!

-- Great for meal prep: This salad makes up a large batch so it’s perfect for eating throughout the week since it tastes better the longer that it sits.
+- Great for meal prep: This kale cranberry quinoa salad makes up a large batch so it’s perfect for eating throughout the week since it tastes better the longer that it sits.
 It takes a bit of time to prep, but once it’s done, you can eat it all week long.
-Such a delicious lunch or side!
+Such a delicious and quick lunch or side!

-- Perfect for entertaining: This quinoa salad has a beautiful presentation, so it’s ideal for serving to guests or making for potlucks.
-Plus you can make it in advance and serve it cold so you don’t have to worry about reheating!
+- Perfect for entertaining: This quinoa salad has a beautiful presentation, so it’s ideal to serve at your holiday table or potlucks.
+Plus, you can make it in advance and serve it cold so you don’t have to worry about reheating!

 - Quinoa: Forms the base of the salad.
 Rinse the quinoa well before cooking to reduce any bitterness.
+Use white quinoa or tri-colored.
 You can also sub in couscous.

-- Broth: Adds some additional flavour to the quinoa while it’s cooking.
+- Broth: Adds some additional flavor to the quinoa while it’s cooking.
 Use a low sodium or no salt added vegetable or chicken broth.

-- Pomegranate: Adds a splash of colour and sweetness.
-Purchase the seeds already removed from the pomegranate to save time or buy a whole pomegranate and take the seeds out yourself (see below for tips).
+- Pomegranate: Sweet pomegranate seeds add a splash of color and juiciness.
+You can purchase the pomegranate arils already removed from the pomegranate to save time.
+You can usually find these in the produce department at the grocery store.
+Or buy a whole pomegranate and take the seeds out yourself (see below for tips).

 - Squash: The butternut squash is roasted and caramelized before being added to the salad.
 Purchase pre-diced butternut squash or chop it up yourself.
 You can also sub in sweet potato if desired.